zikrurR/pbt/README.md

 #### Observation:

-News Page title not consistent with with other page titles, page titles usually have `'PrimaryBid.com | <Information>'`
+News Page title not consistent with other page titles, page titles usually have `'PrimaryBid.com | <Information>'`

 The news page has: `'PrimaryBid | News'`